ygao0719/deployment-app-csharp/README.md

 # Code Pipeline for C#
 ## Files for the C# Application folder
 1. Add buildspec.yml file.
-Make sure the YML file is validated by using www.yamllint.com
+Make sure the YML file is validated by using www.yamllint.com.
+SPACE MATTERS.
 ```
 version: 0.2